ProfessorLinstar/dotfiles/README.md

  - Insync
  - Logiops

+A basic Arch installation along with `install.sh` requires ~15gb of drive space.

 #### Arch Linux Installation
 To setup a new computer, install Arch Linux using the [installation guide](https://wiki.archlinux.org/title/installation_guide), or use the `archinstall` utility available in live ISO's.
 Useful packages to install while chroot'ed using the live ISO include:
  - sudo